 Other Factors to Consider

 Beyond the cash-back rewards, there are several other important aspects to cards such as these.
-For example, some of these cards offer generous sign-up bonuses that can dramatically increase your cash back earned during your first year as a cardmember.
+For example, some of these cards offer generous welcome offers that can dramatically increase your cash back earned during your first year as a cardmember.
 In addition, some of these cards feature 0% APR introductory financing on new purchases, balance transfers or both.
 It’s also important to consider other cardholder benefits as well as fees such as annual fees and foreign transaction fees.

 And, of course, a cash rewards credit card isn’t for everyone.
 Though there are increasingly more options for those with fair or bad credit, the best rewards credit cards are only available to those with good or excellent credit.
 You can check two of your credit scores for free on Credit.com to see where you stand.